 As the mutawwa (Saudi Arabia’s religious police) cannot enter these areas, expat women living in Riyadh’s foreign residential areas do not have to adhere to the strict local standards there.
 The “modest” dress code is abolished; both genders can mix freely during sports and other leisure activities; sometimes, there may even be home-brewed or smuggled booze for an expat-only party.

-It will also be interesting to see how the e-book revolution might change the reading habits of bookworms living in Riyadh.
-Amazon orders are often delayed at the censor’s office, but can online book archives and downloads be checked as easily?
-Still, if you have a favorite author, you shouldn’t rely on them being available in Riyadh.
-Jarir Bookstore does offer some foreign-language books, but it’s a limited selection of mostly big bestsellers.
+The e-book revolution has also greatly helped to feed the reading habits of bookworms living in Riyadh.
+Amazon orders are often delayed at the censor’s office, but online book archives and downloads cannot be monitored as easily.
+Still, if you still prefer a paperback to an e-book, Jarir Bookstore does offer some foreign-language books, but it’s a limited selection of mostly big bestsellers.

 As nice as your expat life in Riyadh may be inside your compound, it can feel somewhat stifling after a while.
 Venture outside for a change!
 Living in Riyadh – though a bit bothersome for pedestrians – is actually a lot safer than the strict security measures at the compound gate can make it seem.
 Due to the religious and cultural restrictions on public life in Riyadh, there are no movie theaters or stage performances, but the city has some sights of interest.

 The National Museum, the Masmak Fortress, and the Kingdom Center with its spectacular skybridge are particularly recommended.
 You should also seize the opportunity for a daytrip to the Arabian Desert.
 However, make sure to book a guided tour through a reputable agency!
 Even today, a solo trip to such an inhospitable, albeit impressive waste land can have fatal consequences.

 If a desert adventure isn’t quite to your taste, you can opt for the favorite activities of everyone living in Riyadh: shopping and eating.
 The Souk al-Thumairi is a traditional Arabian market where you can buy beautiful handicrafts, jewelry, incense, and rugs for your loved ones at home.
 Furthermore, there are several upscale malls, especially in Riyadh’s business district, where affluent customers can shop Gucci, D&G, and Versace till they drop.